Jowagoal/Major-Project/proposal.md

     - Side view
     - Front view
     - (each view shows where the snake is and where the food is from its corresponding view)

-- Extra items
   - Single player mode
   - Two-player mode
+    - different game modes (survival and points)
+  - AI
+  - adjustable area of play
+  - adjustable difficulty
+  - Music
+  - Leader board (for each difficulty)
+  - key mapping (for both players)
+  - game backgrounds

+- Extra items
   - Online mode
-  - AI